slickcharmer/p1-Geoffrey-Jebasekar/README.md

 # p1-Geoffrey-Jebasekar
-This repo consists of all my assignments and projects.
+This is the code for my project 1 in the training.